oraclekit/chainlink-docs/source/index.html.md

 Parameter | Type | Description
 ---- | ----- | --------
-address | string | Ethereum address location json_abi | string | a stringified version of the JSON ABI for the contract read_address | string | the hash for the read function of the Ethereum contract solidity_abi | string | the Solidity ABI to include in a contract using this oracle xid | string | the XID of the related assignment
+address | string | Ethereum address location jsonABI | string | a stringified version of the JSON ABI for the contract readAddress | string | the hash for the read function of the Ethereum contract solidityABI | string | the Solidity ABI to include in a contract using this oracle xid | string | the XID of the related assignment